rynight/My-Programming-Work/March Madness Machine Learning/README.md

 Every year my family runs a big competition to see who can predict the winners of the tournament the best, and it gets very competitive.
 I made this Program to try to use machine learning to predict the winners of each game using data on all of the teams from the previous 15+ years.

 For the program I used Python's NumPy.

+You can find all of my python code in this project in the file learn.py.